Wayne Newton: Finances and legal problems

 In February 2010, Bruton Smith sued Newton, claiming he was delinquent on a loan he had personally guaranteed, then bought from Bank of America.
 Smith sought foreclosure of Newton's Las Vegas ranch Casa de Shenandoah.
 That same month, Clark County sheriff's deputies were refused entry to Newton's ranch.
 The officers attempted to serve civil papers and seize property as part of a $501,388 judgment against Newton awarded to Monty Ward, his former personal pilot, but security personnel employed by Newton refused to accept the papers.
 Ward, who filed suit in 2006, won the judgment for past-due wages in January 2009.

 Newton was enmeshed in another lawsuit over a stalled project to convert his 40-acre home into a museum.
 In this lawsuit, a developer claimed he purchased Newton's home and paid the singer $19.5 million, with the understanding that Newton would move out and allow the property to be converted into a museum.
-The developer claimed that he had invested $50 million on the project, but that Newton had failed to move out and had deliberately thwarted construction efforts, including by sexually harassing construction workers.
-The case was set to go to trial in May 2013.
+The developer claimed that he had invested $50 million on the project, but that Newton had failed to move out and had deliberately thwarted construction efforts.

 On December 17, 2012, U.S. Bankruptcy Court Judge Bruce Markell approved the sale of Wayne Newton's estate, Casa de Shenandoah, to be listed for sale by Nathan and Associates, a Las Vegas brokerage firm.
 Bankruptcy papers placed the value of the property at $50.8 million.
 The property remained on the market, until 2015, when Newton reached an accord with Lacy Harber, the businessman who owned 70% of the corporation that had purchased Casa de Shenandoah to turn it into a museum.
 Newton and his family moved back into the property, and in September 2015, after construction of a museum to house memorabilia, it was opened for public tours.
 On April 26, 2018, the property hosted its last public event before closing indefinitely for renovations.